CycloneDX/cdxgen-plugins-bin/README.md

 ## Installation

-Install cdxgen which installs this plugin as an optional dependency.
+Install cdxgen, which installs this plugin as an optional dependency.

 ```bash
 sudo npm install -g @cyclonedx/cdxgen
 ```

-cdxgen would automatically use the plugins from the global node_modules path to enrich the SBoM output for certain project types such as `docker`.
+cdxgen would automatically use the plugins from the global node_modules path to enrich the SBOM output for certain project types such as `docker`.

 ## Discord support